pi-geosolutions/core-geonetwork/docs/eng/geoportal/source/advanced_tools/advanced_tools.rst

 Draw again a new polygon, close-it by double-click and the result will update accordingly.

-To quit the *Polygon Query* mode, switch back to another too in the map's top toolbar, say the *Pan* mode, for example.
+To quit the *Polygon Query* mode, switch back to another tool in the map's top toolbar, say the *Pan* mode, for example.

 .. _animations: